squaremiledev/asynctransport/README.md

 - ideal for event-sourced systems

-- useful for measuring a latency distribution and quality of the network stack between boxes (trcheck tool)
+- useful for measuring an impact of the underlying network/hosts topology on the latency distribution (trcheck tool)

 ## Evaluation